infracost/docs/docs/faq.md

   The CLI calculates the monthly costs.
 The results can be output in table, JSON format or [other formats](/docs/features/cli_commands/#combined-output-formats).

 4. **Infracost Cloud**<br />
-  If you have enabled this product, the CLI sends the cost estimates in JSON format to Infracost Cloud.
+  If you have enabled this product, the CLI sends the final cost estimate in JSON format to Infracost Cloud.

 ## Security and Privacy